Cytokines for Treatment of Acute Exposure to

 • Lactation

-• Risk Summary for Neupogen
+• Risk Summary for Neupogen and Nypozi

 • It is not known whether pegfilgrastim is secreted in human milk.
 Other recombinant G-CSF products are poorly secreted in breast milk, and G-CSF is not orally absorbed by neonates.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for a pegfilgrastim product and any potential adverse effects on the breastfed child from pegfilgrastim or from the underlying maternal condition.
+The developmental and health benefits of breastfeeding should be considered along with the breastfeeding parent's clinical need for a pegfilgrastim product and any potential adverse effects on the breastfed child from pegfilgrastim or from the underlying maternal condition.

 • Risk Summary for Leukine

 • There is no information regarding the presence of Leukine in human milk, the effects on the breastfed child, or the effects on milk production.
 Administration of Leukine to rabbits during lactation resulted in reduction in postnatal offspring survival.
-Because of the potential for serious adverse reactions advise a lactating woman not to breastfeed during treatment and for at least 2 weeks after the last dose.
+Because of the potential for serious adverse reactions advise a lactating patient not to breastfeed during treatment and for at least 2 weeks after the last dose.

 • Patients with Sickle cell disorders: